 Below you will find a photo tutorial as well as a video tutorial on how to join granny squares.
+You will find the video at the end of this post.

 There are various ways of joining granny squares together and I have done a lot of techniques and methods.
 There are methods that involve actually crocheting the pieces together and many methods of sewing them together with a needle and yarn.